Can I claim my sessions with private health funds if I have already claimed them with Medicare?

 How do I get a Medicare rebate?

 Depending on your treatment plan you may be eligible for a Medicare rebate.
 You must book a long session with your GP who will write you up a Medicare Mental Health Care Plan.
-This entitles you to five, fifty-minute sessions with Dr. Barton or Brianna at a rebate from Medicare.
+This entitles you to six, fifty-minute sessions with Dr. Barton at a rebate from Medicare.

 Contact us for full details.